- Practice Areas

 When we look at the law regarding wrongful death cases in Colorado, we can see that wrongful death is defined as a death caused by “a wrongful act, negligent, or default of another” individual or entity.
 Wrongful death claims can become incredibly complicated, and an attorney will be necessary to fully investigate the situation.
 An attorney will begin by gathering any evidence needed to prove liability.
 For a wrongful death claim, this can include:

-Additionally, an attorney will work with economic and financial experts to go through the difficult process of calculating the total losses the family is expected to incur as a result of the untimely death.
+Additionally, a Denver wrongful death lawyer will work with economic and financial experts to go through the difficult process of calculating the total losses the family is expected to incur as a result of the untimely death.
 Using all of this information, an attorney will negotiate with insurance carriers and at-fault parties in an attempt to reach a fair settlement.
 However, an attorney will also fully prepare to take the case to trial, if that is what is necessary to ensure their client is treated fairly.

 The law in Colorado is very specific about who is able to file a wrongful death claim.
 However, unlike other states, Colorado law also has stipulations about who can file these lawsuits based on how long after the death the claim is filed.